How is pharmacogenomic testing different from “traditional” molecular diagnostic testing?

-Pharmacogenomic testing: Looks at changes in an individual’s DNA that influence how that person will metabolize (pharmacokinetic markers) or respond (pharmacodynamic markers) to medications.
-Pharmacogenomic testing can help guide medication selection and dosing, but it cannot identify which medications or doses will definitely work for a patient.
+Pharmacogenomic testing: Looks at changes in an individual’s DNA that influence how that person may metabolize (pharmacokinetic markers) or respond (pharmacodynamic markers) to medications.
+Pharmacogenomic testing can help inform medication selection and dosing, but it cannot identify which medications or doses will definitely work for a patient.
 It also does not diagnose the patient with any disease.

 Who are the target populations for each type of test?

 Diagnostic testing: Individuals who are suspected of having, or are at risk to develop, a specific genetic disease.
 Depending on the disease pattern of inheritance, family members of these individuals may also be candidates for molecular diagnostic testing.

 Pharmacogenomic testing: Individuals who are being considered for medications, changes in medications, or dose adjustments.

 How does each type of test fit into the psychiatric space?

 Diagnostic testing for psychiatric illness is not currently possible.
 There is no single genetic marker or group of markers that are able to reliably diagnose any particular psychiatric illness.
 Psychiatric disease is multifactorial, which means that multiple genes as well as environmental factors are involved.
 While some genes have been implicated in the risk of developing certain conditions such as schizophrenia and bipolar disorder1–3, they contribute only a small amount to the overall disease risk.
 Without a proper understanding of the effect of these variants, this type of genetic testing may lead to overestimation of disease risk and could cause undue patient anxiety regarding the development of serious conditions.